uga-libraries/bags/README.md

 ## Overview

 Scripts to perform simple actions on Library of Congress bags.
-Includes removing content from a bag or batch of bags and validating a batch of bags.

 Related script: [Unpack AIPs](https://github.com/uga-libraries/unpack-aips), used to get AIPs from the preservation system ready to share with users.